 3. Rationalization of the illogical

 Right after it was told, most students thought that the tale was strange.
-A few weeks later then to some however it suddenly made a lot of sense.
-The students began to add terms such as “therefore” and “because” and unconsciously made the story causal and logically coherent.
+A few weeks later, however, it suddenly made a lot of sense.
+The students began to add terms such as “therefore” and “because” and unconsciously made the story casual and logically coherent.

-Whenever they retrieved it from memory they added a reason.
-The Chinooks didn’t go hunting seals or to war on their canoes.
+Whenever they retrieved it from their memory they added a reason.
+The Chinooks didn’t go hunting seals or to war in their canoes.
 They took the boats because they wanted to go fishing.
 Some students even altered the story structure to those popular in Hollywood movies.

 Bartlett noted that each time the students were asked to recall the story, it had changed a bit.
 Which means that long-term memories are neither fixed nor immutable, but are constantly being adjusted as schemata evolve with experience.
 This supports the existentialist view that people construct the past in a constant process of adjustment.